MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ### Change data capture

-This source uses PostgreSQL's native replication protocol to continually ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database (also know as _change data capture_).
+This source uses PostgreSQL's native replication protocol to continually ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database — a process also known as _change data capture_.

-For this reason, the upstream database must be configured to support logical replication.
-To get logical replication set up, follow the step-by-step instructions in the [PostgreSQL CDC guide](/integrations/cdc-postgres/#direct-postgres-source).
+For this reason, you must configure the upstream PostgreSQL database to support logical replication before creating a source in Materialize.
+Follow the step-by-step instructions in the [PostgreSQL CDC guide](/integrations/cdc-postgres/#direct-postgres-source) to get logical replication set up.

 #### Creating a source

-To avoid creating multiple replication slots upstream and minimize the required bandwidth, Materialize ingests the raw replication stream data for **all** tables included in a specific publication.
-When you define a PostgreSQL source:
+To avoid creating multiple replication slots in the upstream PostgreSQL database and minimize the required bandwidth, Materialize ingests the raw replication stream data for either all tables (`FOR ALL TABLES`) or a specified subset of tables (`FOR TABLES`) included in a specific publication.

 ```sql
 CREATE SOURCE mz_source